 Political and moral philosophy, ethics of peace and security, with an emphasis on the ethical, social, and policy implications of emerging technologies

-Jesse Kirkpatrick is a Research Assistant Professor and the Acting Director of the Institute for Philosophy and Public Policy at George Mason University.
+Jesse Kirkpatrick is a Research Associate Professor and the Acting Director of the Institute for Philosophy and Public Policy at George Mason University.
 Jesse is also an International Security Fellow at New America and serves as a consultant for numerous organizations.
 His most recent consulting engagement is with Noblis Inc., a non-profit science, technology, and strategy organization that delivers technical and advisory solutions to federal government clients, where he is a member of the Responsible Artificial Intelligence Committee; AI Review Board; and Biosafety and Bioethics Committee.

 Jesse received his Ph.D. from the University of Maryland, and prior to joining the Institute Jesse was an Assistant Professor at Radford University and a Research Fellow at the US Naval Academy.
 His work has appeared in numerous journals including, Ethics; Journal of Military Ethics; Journal of Human Rights.
 Jesse's work has also appeared in Special Warfare Magazine, Washington Post, Baltimore Sun, and Slate.
 His current book, Drones, Robots, and Super Soldiers: Emerging Technologies and Military Virtue, is under contract by Harvard University Press.